Dem Leaders Don't Understand the Role of Emotion in Framing the Political Debate, So Writes Drew Westen of Emory University

 A BUZZFLASH INTERVIEW

 No matter how good your policies are, if you want to win hearts and minds, you really have to start with the heart.
-Otherwise, people don't care much what's on your mind.
+Otherwise, people don't care much what's on your mind.-- Drew Westen, author, The Political Brain: The Role of Emotion in Deciding the Fate of the Nation

 With the Democrats once again in a rout -- unable to triumph over a completely failed administration -- it has become more important than ever to understand how the Dem leaders don't understand the language of modern politics.